The School of Education and Human Services, housed in Pawley Hall, offers several technology options for our students.

 The ERL also has AV equipment available for smaller rooms and venues such as projectors, portable speaker systems, video cameras (for recording your event), tripods, SMART Boards and more.

 It is important to reserve this equipment in advance.
-Contact Julie Chapie at (248) 370-3639 for more info.
+Contact Julie Chapie at (248) 370-3639 for more information.